pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 **typings.json**

  [typings.json](https://angular.io/docs/ts/latest/guide/typescript-configuration.html#!#typings) another typescript configuration file.
-It is used to declare which extral libraries are going to read TypeScript files.
+It is used to declare which external libraries are going to read TypeScript files.
  In it paste the following contents: